-The Company's board of directors adopted on April 18, 2018, and the Company's stockholders approved, the 2018 Employee Stock Purchase Plan (the "ESPP"), which became effective on May 8, 2018.
-A total of 336,356 shares of common stock were initially reserved for issuance under the ESPP.
-In addition, the number of shares of common stock that may be issued under the ESPP will automatically increase on the first day of each calendar year, beginning in 2020 and ending in and including 2028, by an amount equal to the lesser of (i) 1% of the number of shares of the Company's common stock outstanding on the last day of the applicable preceding calendar year and (ii) an amount determined by the Company's board of directors.
-The Company's board of directors authorized an initial offering period under the ESPP commencing on February 1, 2020.
-Accordingly, on January 1, 2021, the number of shares authorized for issuance under the ESPP was increased by 474,701 shares.
+In April 2018, our board of directors adopted and our stockholders approved the 2018 Employee Stock Purchase Plan ("ESPP"), which became effective in May 2018.
+Under the terms of the ESPP, the number of shares of common stock that may be issued under the ESPP automatically increases on the first day of each calendar year, beginning in 2020 and ending in and including 2028, by an amount equal to the lesser of (i) 1% of the number of shares of our common stock outstanding on the last day of the applicable preceding calendar year and (ii) an amount determined by our board of directors.
+Accordingly, on January 1, 2022 and 2021, the number of shares authorized by our board of directors for issuance under the ESPP was increased by 535,765 and 474,701 shares, respectively.
+There were no additional share increases for the years 2020 and 2019.